HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The load extended instructions will load the operand into the general register "r" using a virtual address.
 The virtual address is formed by the segment register "a" and the general register "b" plus the signed offset built from "ofs1" and "ofs2".
-There are three instrcutions for loading a word a half-word or byte.
+There are three instructions for loading a word a half-word or byte.
 Half-word and byte data is zero sign extended.

 #### Operation